Project-Haystack/xeto/src/xeto/doc.xeto/Specs.md

 // syntax sugar for same
 MyScalar: Scalar "default"
 ```
-A regular expression for their encoding using the 'pattern' meta:
+Scalars may define a regular expression for their encoding
+using the 'pattern' meta:

 ```xeto
 Date: Scalar <sealed, pattern:"\\d{4}-\\d{2}-\\d{2}"> "2000-01-01"